lloda/ra-ra/README.md

 **ra-ra** offers:

 * Array types with arbitrary compile time or runtime rank and shape.
-* Memory owning types as well as views over any piece of memory.
+* Memory owning types as well as views over memory and sequence views of any rank.
 * Compatibility with builtin arrays.
 * Compatibility with the standard library, including ranges, streams, and `<format>`.
 * Interoperability with other libraries and languages through transparent memory layout.